 An unapologetic celebration of the female form, these images invite the viewer to explore a dreamlike world.
 Photography is simply a starting point on this journey to an unknown destination.
 The artwork sometimes pays homage to, and at other time challenges traditional ideas.
-This is a chosen perspective of beauty that feels neither saturated with eroticism nor obligated to modesty.
+This chosen perspective of beauty is neither overwrought with eroticism nor obligated to modesty.

-I never intend my photographs to be a technical tour-de-force.
-I hone my craft only to the degree necessary to convey a concept.
+The photographs are not intended to be a technical tour-de-force.
+The technique is sufficient to convey a concept.
 When producing art there is no requirement to follow rules, be predictable, or appeal to a mass audience.

 I am A K Nicholas, a visual artist specializing in figure (fine art nudes) photography.
 I produce coffee table style photobooks that showcase images, organized into themes with a brief essays that introduce each section. limited edition archival photographs are available, limited to 100 or fewer impressions per edition.
 I also offer free, monthly online exhibits.